Abdul Hamid (scholar): Early life and education

-Sheikh Abdul Hamid was born in 1869 to the Bengali Muslim aristocratic Sheikh family of the village of North Madarsha in Hathazari, Chittagong District, Bengal Presidency, they had also served under the Munshi post, and were a landed clan.
-His parents were Munshi Sheikh Rustam Ali and Begum Suajan.
-He traces his lineage to Sheikh Muhammad Hafeez, an Arab Muslim missionary that had arrived at the Port of Chittagong centuries prior, initially settling in the Jahanabad mahalla of Sitakunda where he established himself as a local zamindar (landowner).
+Abdul Hamid was born in 1869 to the Bengali Muslim aristocratic Sheikh family of the village of North Madarsha in Hathazari, Chittagong District, Bengal Presidency, they are a landed clan.
+His parents were Sheikh Rustam Ali Munshi and Begum Suajan.
+He traces his lineage to Sheikh Muhammad bin Hafeez, an Arab Muslim missionary who had arrived at the Port of Chittagong centuries prior, initially settling in the Jahanabad mahalla of Sitakunda where he established himself as a local zamindar (landowner).
 As the result of a local epidemic, Hafeez's descendant Sheikh Murad migrated to the village of Baroauliya, and Murad's descendant Sheikh Shamsher Ali Taluqdar settled in his maternal home in Madarsha, Hathazari.

 Madarshahi's early education began at his home and later at the local maktab, where he gained religious education and learnt the Qur'an.
 He then joined the local primary school until class five, later enrolling at the Mohsinia Madrasa in Chittagong city.
 It is said that he topped the class exams every year at the Mohsinia Madrasa.
 He completed books such as the Mishkat al-Masabih in this madrasa.